Is Your Script Really the Problem, or Is Your Timing Off?

 Six touches.
 Fourteen days.
 The key is consistency: every lead gets all six, not just the ones you feel like calling.
 For the full system behind this sequence, How to Follow Up with Real Estate Leads has the complete breakdown.

 The investors who close at the highest rates don't have better motivated seller scripts.
-They have three things working together:
+They have three things working together.

 Speed.
 The first call happens in under 60 seconds.
 Not because the script requires it, because the seller's psychology demands it.
 You catch them at peak motivation or you don't catch them at all.